pcasaes/kafka-workshop/README.md

         --partitions 1 \
         --replication-factor 2

--WOOP!- We are not allowed to create a replication factor greater than the number of brokers in our cluster.
+_WOOP!_ We are not allowed to create a replication factor greater than the number of brokers in our cluster.

-> **INFO** In Kafka nodes are called -brokers- or a -Kafka broker- while the cluster is called a -Kafka cluster-.
+> **INFO** In Kafka nodes are called _brokers_ or a _Kafka broker_ while the cluster is called a _Kafka cluster_.

 Try again with a RF of 1: